QuantumCoder325/OTAMS-Group-27-w-CircleCI/README.txt

-This is group 27's OTAMS project which is currently empty.
+This is group 27's OTAMS project which is currently almost ready for deliverable 1.